 We also work with employers to achieve safety and security improvements in stores, and raise the issues of neighbourhood policing, retail crime and underage sales.
 We lobby the Government to enact a new law, creating a specific offence relating to assault on people who work in a face-to-face public role.
 We have come close to achieving this in the past but have been blocked by the Conservatives and the SNP.

-Respect for Shopworkers Week is an important part of the Freedom From Fear campaign.
-Every year, Usdaw reps take the campaign to the public by running stalls in their workplace, aiming to spread the message that abuse is not part of the job.
-Our Respect Week page contains more information, or you can order your materials to take part in the campaign.
+Respect for Shopworkers Week is an important part of the Freedom From Fear campaign - this year's campaign took place from 16 to 22 November 2020.
+The purpose of the week is to support retail workers and ensure the general public understands the key message that abuse is not part of the job.
+Our Respect Week page contains more information.